TheWeirdDee/notch/README.md

 repayment is v2 scope.
 All tokens involved (the deposit asset, ccUSD) are testnet-only with no cash value.
 Full guarantees-vs-boundaries table: [`ATTESTCOIN_INTEGRATION.md`](ATTESTCOIN_INTEGRATION.md).

+Third-party IP: every contract in `contracts/src/` is original to this repo.
+Nothing here forks or vendors another team's codebase.
+Official Gluwa/Creditcoin repositories (`gluwa/creditcoin3`'s precompile ABIs, `gluwa/USC-Builder-Examples`'s `EvmV1Decoder.sol`) were read as public interface references during development — never copied wholesale, never run at build or runtime (`DECISIONS.md` records exactly which ones and why). `@gluwa/usc-sdk` is deliberately not a dependency anywhere in this repo (it pulls in `ethers`, which this project avoids entirely); Sablier and Creditcoin's own precompiles are called directly, by address, against their published interfaces.

 ## Repo docs

 - [`ATTESTCOIN_INTEGRATION.md`](ATTESTCOIN_INTEGRATION.md) — the verify -> decode ->